stevef1uk/artificial_mind/docs/SECURE_PACKAGING_GUIDE.md

 # 🔐 Secure Packaging Guide

-Create the required security files for the AGI project.
+Create the required security files for the Artificial Mind project.

 ## Required Artifacts